MidnightDreamerX17/skill20/Traits.md

 **Aligned: Neutral Evil (Alignment)** - The character starts at Rank 2 in both the Neutral and Evil Associations.
 On the other hand, the character has a penalty of -10 to reactions with good people, and -2 to both lawful and chaotic people.

 **Aligned: Chaotic Evil (Alignment)** - The character starts at Rank 2 in both the Chaos and Evil Associations.
 On the other hand, the character has a penalty of -10 to reactions with lawful and good people.

+**Antimagic** - The character has a Spell Resistance number equal to 10 + Experience Level.
+On the other hand, they are unable to pickup or use any magic item.
+This includes all items that are magically-reinforced +1, +2, +3, etc. Possible potions are limited to those that restore hit points, with no other benefits from potions.
+The character must roll to defeat their own Spell Resistance in order to cast spells.

+**Antipsionic** - The character has a Power Resistance number equal to 10 + Experience Level.
+On the other hand, they are unable to pickup or use any psionic item.
+This includes all items that are psionically-reinforced +1, +2, +3, etc. The character must roll to defeat their own Power Resistance in order to manifest powers.

+**Beastial Spirit (Specific)** - Spells and powers relating to this spirit are considered to be one circle lower.
+For example, having a Beastial Spirit of Bear will allow the character to memorize and cast *Summon Nature's Ally II* as a 1st-circle spell, but this form of the spell would be specialized for bears only.
+On the other hand, the character's personality is strongly modified depending on the spirit, having a penalty of -10 to all actions that are contrary to the spirit's nature.
+For example, having a Beastial Spirit of Bear will make the character want to eat a lot and sleep in for the whole winter.

+**Darksign** - The character is undead, harmed by most effects that heal mortals.
+The character does not regain hit points by resting, instead needing to sit near magically-blessed fires.
+If killed, the character will come back to life the next day with 1 less maximum hit point and looking more dead.
+Once the character's maximum hit points go to zero, they will be raised as a mindless hollow.
+The cure to the darksign is only known by a select few, and by specific gods.
+The reduction in maximum hit points can be temporarily alleviated by consuming distilled essences of humanity.

+**Dependent** - The character has a non-adventurer dependent.
+If this person is killed, then the character must cease adventuring immediately for the rest of their lives and all future incarnations.
+The dependent's experience level is capped at 1/5th of the character's own.

+**Documented Identity** - The character has a large number of records about them in multiple places, identifying their appearance, place of residence, family, and other such things.
+This could be used for the character's benefit, proving that they are an upstanding citizen, proving that they possess a noble title, etc. But, this information is also readily available to those who wish to do harm to the character.

 **Possessed (Specific)** - The character is possessed by a different creature.
 Such a creature is likely to be astral, ethereal, undead, or aligned.